cado-security/product-help/docs/cado-response/discovery-import/import/azure/azure-storage.md

 Alternatively, you can use a [Sas Token or Access Key](https://cyberduck.io/azure/) with a Desktop GUI tool such as [Cyberduck](https://cyberduck.io/) to easily upload files from your desktop, with support for functionality such as resuming failed uploads.

-We reccomend scoping access by giving [write-only](https://stackoverflow.com/questions/50864068/write-only-access-no-read-no-list-no-delete-to-azure-storage) access to Azure storage.
+We recommend scoping access by giving [write-only](https://stackoverflow.com/questions/50864068/write-only-access-no-read-no-list-no-delete-to-azure-storage) access to Azure storage.

 You can also use Cado Host with the --single_file_unzipped parameter - this may be a good option if you do not have direct access to Azure as Cado Response will generate the credentials at Import > Cado Host.